-Cindy Flynn joined the firm in 1996 and is the Director of Litigation.
+Cindy Flynn joined the firm in 1996.
 Ms. Flynn’s practice emphasizes civil litigation, insurance injury litigation, construction and commercial litigation, I-502 business-litigation, and complex and class action litigation.
 Her litigation experience includes, in part, products liability, automobile and premises personal injury, construction, wrongful death, traumatic and brain injury cases and health care.

 Before joining Carney, Ms. Flynn was an Army JAG captain.
 While in the military, she prosecuted as a Special Assistant U.S. Attorney, was chief of the litigation branch defending medical malpractice and injury claims, and was defense counsel for soldiers at courts-martial.

 Ms. Flynn was named by Super Lawyers magazine as one of the top attorneys in Washington state for each of the years 2007-2011 and 2013-2017 and by the Super Lawyers Corporate Counsel Edition as one of the top attorneys for Civil Litigation.
 In addition, she is listed in the Super Lawyers Business Edition and the Super Lawyers Women’s Edition as a top attorney in Washington state 2013-2017.
 She was listed in Washington Rising Star magazine in 2002 as one of the top up-and-coming attorneys in the state.

 Ms. Flynn has been listed in Seattle Metropolitan Magazine and Seattle Business Magazine as one of King County’s “Top Lawyers” 2010-2011 and 2013-2016.
 They cull their listings from Super Lawyers and Martindale-Hubbell.

 - BS, Santa Clara University, 1987

 - State of Utah, 2007

 - State of Washington, 1996

 - U.S. District Court, Eastern District of Washington, 2004